-- 3.15 Today, Broomfield Parish has (before boundary changes) a population of approximately 6,400 residents.
+- 3.15 Until recently, Broomfield Parish had a population of approximately 6,400 residents.
 Recent population growth has been focused on development extending north from the urban area of Chelmsford and Beaulieu Park.
-With Beaulieu Park and Channels forming their own parish in future, the population is expected to fall to about 4,000.
-Although there is no designated employment area in the Parish, Broomfield Hospital is one of the most significant medical campuses in the County and is also a major employer and trip generator. - 3.16 The Parish is also well-served with facilities and services, which include: - pre-schools and childcare, primary and secondary schools and a library - small food outlets and a small supermarket - two pubs (one closed currently), takeaways and a community café - a village hall and associated playing fields, a football and a cricket club - two churches and charitable organisations such as the Scouts - allotments, angling facilities and clubs such as the Broomfield Cottage Gardeners Society.
+With the creation in 2023 of a new Chelmsford Garden Community Council, the population of Broomfield Parish is expected to fall to about 4,000.
+Although there is no designated employment area in the Parish, Broomfield Hospital is one of the most significant medical campuses in the County and is also a major employer and trip generator. - 3.16 The Parish is also well-served with facilities and services, which include: - pre-schools and childcare, primary and secondary schools and a library - small food outlets and a small supermarket - two pubs, takeaways and a community café - a village hall and associated playing fields, a football and a cricket club - two churches and charitable organisations such as the Scouts - allotments, angling facilities and clubs such as the Broomfield Cottage Gardeners Society.